iocss/crossass/README.md

 ## Roadmap

+1. *Development dropped*.
-1. 0.9.2: Support Sass 3.3.0.rc.3+ (drop support prior to 3.3.0.rc.2)
+2. 0.9.2: Support Sass 3.3.0.rc.3+ (drop support prior to 3.3.0.rc.2)
-2. 0.9.2: Add `x-class()` mixin to register class selector as parent context.
+3. 0.9.2: Add `x-class()` mixin to register class selector as parent context.
-3. 0.9.x: Merge BEM extension to core.
+4. 0.9.x: Merge BEM extension to core.
-4. Make `x-extend()` mixin to be more flexible, robust.
+5. Make `x-extend()` mixin to be more flexible, robust.
-5. Almost done all I want to do.
+6. Almost done all I want to do.
-6. Module hook to dynamically interrupt Module definition.
+7. Module hook to dynamically interrupt Module definition.
-7. Automatic prefixing for Module name by the variable to configure. e.g. `@include x-module('module', true) { ... }` produces `.my-module { ... }` selector(s).
+8. Automatic prefixing for Module name by the variable to configure. e.g. `@include x-module('module', true) { ... }` produces `.my-module { ... }` selector(s).
-8. Module Mixin that imports other module and generates new selector(s) with mixin-ed Module's Modifier(s). e.g. `@include x-mixin('navbar')` in `header` module produces new `header__navbar`, `header__navbar__item` selectors.
+9. Module Mixin that imports other module and generates new selector(s) with mixin-ed Module's Modifier(s). e.g. `@include x-mixin('navbar')` in `header` module produces new `header__navbar`, `header__navbar__item` selectors.
-9. Update document (code in Summary section is always the latest example).
+10. Update document (code in Summary section is always the latest example).
-10. Use more, test more.
+11. Use more, test more.

 ## Summary